jorgechato/nerdbook-studio/README.md

 ```zsh
 $ npm start
 ```
-To have a preview of what are you writting just tipe in the console:
+To have a preview of what are you writting just type in the console:
 ```zsh
 $ gulp
 ```